Rules for importing, exporting and moving fresh fruit and vegetables to, from and around the UK.

 The European Commission has granted the UK AIS status for fruit and vegetables.

-AIS status allows GB exporters of produce grown in GB, to use a GB-issued CoC when clearing import customs processes in the EU.
+AIS status allows GB exporters of produce grown in Great Britain, to use a GB-issued CoC when clearing import customs processes in the EU.
 A sample of consignments may be checked before they’re imported into the EU, to ensure conformity with EU marketing standards.

-The AIS scheme can only be used for produce grown in GB.
+The AIS scheme can only be used for produce grown in Great Britain.
 The scheme cannot be used for re-exports of third country produce from GB to the EU.
 Re-exports of third country produce are subject to the EU’s third country import requirements.

 In England and Wales, the Horticultural Marketing Inspectorate (HMI) issues the relevant certification.
 To apply for this certification, you should make a PEACH application.
 In Scotland, you should apply to SASA for this certification.